EllieBeveridge/Relic-Hunter-Frontend/README.md

 ### Play Quest

+A video demonstration of the game play can be found here[https://www.youtube.com/watch?v=ODsk4HAC_m0]

 #### Quest Select

 On this page you can see a list of all Quests for the venue selected on the landing page.
 If you tap a Quest title it will expand to show more information about the Quest, such as the intended age, where it takes place, and a short description.
 Clicking "Start Quest" will begin the Quest and take you to the first question.